nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimx95/driver_examples/sar_adc/interrupt/example_board_readme.md

 ~~~~~~~~~~~~~~~~~~~~~
  ADC interrupt example.
  Please press any key to get the conversion result.
- The channel 0 ADC conversion data is 4070.
+ The channel 0 ADC conversion data is 4063.
- The channel 1 ADC conversion data is 3734.
+ The channel 2 ADC conversion data is 1379.
- The channel 2 ADC conversion data is 2055.
+ The channel 3 ADC conversion data is 682.
 ~~~~~~~~~~~~~~~~~~~~~